ImpScore: A Learnable Metric For Quantifying The Implicitness Level of Sentence: Related Work

 \textbf{Automatic NLP Metrics on Text Features} Many rule-based and machine learning-based NLP metrics have been proposed to evaluate text quality and features, in either reference-based or reference-free manner.
 Representative works include those in machine translation~\citep{papineni-etal-2002-bleu,Zhang2020BERTScore}, coherence and cohesion analysis~\citep{barzilay-lapata-2008-modeling,pradhan-etal-2011-conll}, and readability assessment~\citep{flesch1948new,lee-vajjala-2022-neural}.
 Recently, there has been work delving into quantifying unique text characteristics, such as simplicity~\citep{cripwellSimplicityLevelEstimate2023a}, politeness~\citep{fu-etal-2020-facilitating}, and factual precision~\citep{min-etal-2023-factscore}.
 However, to the best of our knowledge, there is no existing automatic metric on evaluating implicitness of text.
 Directly applying other metrics is also ill-suited to address this problem.

 \textbf{Linguistic Measures of Implicitness} Theoretical linguistics has long examined how exactly meaning is conveyed through phenomena such as presupposition \citep{beaver1997presupposition} and implicature \citep{grice1975logic}, without providing a quantitative measure of the implicitness of sentences.
-One of the few attempts at this goal, \cite{VALLAURI2014161}, proposed a system of quantification indexes to measure implicitness, focusing on concealment of content and concealment of responsibility as two core dimensions of implicitness. \citet{Quantifiable}, on the other hand, proposed a taxonomy for classifying the implicit communication strategies of tweets.
-However, both studies rely heavily on manual identification of linguistic structures.
-Expert annotations would thus be required for scaling up their frameworks to large-scale datasets that could be used by modern NLP systems.
-This makes these two frameworks unsuitable for efficient and automatic evaluations of implicitness.
+Among the few relevant works, \cite{VALLAURI2014161}, proposed a system of quantification indexes to measure implicit causality bias, focusing on how specific verbs influence causal attributions by calculating bias scores for each verb. \citet{Quantifiable} qualitatively assessed participants' abilities to detect and interpret different types of implicit content.
+However, neither study addressed calculating implicitness scores for entire sentences.
+Additionally, their results heavily rely on human annotations, making them difficult to reproduce automatically.